 Turbocharger and Supercharger and Naturally aspirated

-Hello, Guys, I am here with a topic on how engine breathe.
-There are basically 3 ways an engine breathe air, Turbocharger and Supercharger or Natural aspirated.
+Hello, Guys, I am here with a topic on how engines breathe.
+There are 3 ways an engine breathes air, Turbochargers and Superchargers or Naturally aspirated.

 Naturally Aspirated Engine

-It is an internal combustion engine in which air intake depends solely on atmospheric pressure acting against a partial vacuum that occurs as the piston travels downwards toward the bottom dead centre during the intake stroke, and does not rely on forced induction using a turbo or supercharger.
-Many sports car use naturally aspirated engines to avoid turbo lag.
+It is an internal combustion engine in which air intake depends solely on atmospheric pressure acting against a partial vacuum that occurs as the piston travels downwards toward the bottom dead centre during the intake stroke and does not rely on forced induction using a turbo or supercharger.
+Many sports cars use naturally aspirated engines to avoid turbo lag.
 Using an air intake the air is flown into the engine.
-Mostly the petrol cars are natural aspirated, cause naturally aspirated diesel engine cannot generate a suitable power to the ratio for the modern market.
-NA engines generally produce less power than a turbocharged or supercharged engine of the same engine displacement and development level but tend to be cheaper to produce.
+Most petrol cars are naturally aspirated, cause naturally aspirated diesel engines cannot generate a suitable power-to-ratio for the modern market.
+NA engines generally produce less power than turbocharged or supercharged engines of the same engine displacement and development level but tend to be cheaper to produce.

-List of Awesome Sports cars with Natural Aspirated Engine
+List of Awesome Sports Cars with Natural Aspirated Engines

 - Lexus LFA – 552bhp — My favourite